Title: Community Organizer

-Salary: Competitive depending on experience.
+Salary: $50k and competitive depending on experience.

-We offer a comprehensive compensation and benefits package which includes: medical, dental, and vision insurance; generous vacation, family, and sick leave, and holiday policies; a flexible work schedule; professional development opportunities and more.
+We offer a comprehensive compensation and benefits package which includes: medical, dental and vision insurance; generous vacation, family, and sick leave, and holiday policies; a flexible work schedule; professional development opportunities and more.
 (Benefits guidelines and eligibility vary based on tenure and employment status, among other factors.)
 We also provide contributions to employees’ SEP-IRA after a two-year tenure.

 Community Water Center is committed to providing equal opportunity to qualified job applicants and employees and does not discriminate on the basis of race, religious creed, color, national origin, ancestry, physical disability (including pregnancy), mental disability, medical condition, marital status, sex, age, sexual orientation, citizenship, military service status or any other characteristic protected by applicable federal, state or local law.

 To learn more about the Community Water Center and our programs, visit our website at